ma-silva/haskell-mod10/README.md

 # haskell-mod10
-A simple implementation of Luhn's check digit algorithm.
+A simple implementation of Luhn's algorithm.